maylortaylor/maylortaylor.github.io/README.md

 # Steps to run Locally

 1. Navigate to root directory
 2. To install all gems, run this command:

          bundle install

 3. To run locally, run this command:

          bundle exec jekyll serve

 4.   (optional) To update gems, run this command:

       bundle update

+# Helpful

+        jekyll build